wp-plugins/jump-to-post-edit/readme.txt

 Tags: post, edit, admin
 Requires at least: 3.3
 Tested up to: 3.4.2
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds an option to the "Edit Post" screen, allowing the user to easily choose another post to edit without leaving the "Edit Post" screen.
+Adds an option to the "Edit Post" screen, allowing the user to easily choose another post to edit by clicking a link to that post's edit screen.

 == Description ==

-Adds an option to the "Edit Post" screen, allowing the user to easily choose another post to edit without leaving the "Edit Post" screen.
+Adds an option to the "Edit Post" screen, allowing the user to easily choose another post to edit by clicking a link to that post's edit screen.

 == Installation ==